parthian-sterlet/metarea/README.md

 # MetArea
 MetArea means meta area under curve computation for cooperative transcription factor binding in ChIP-seq data.

-Generalisation of the recognition accuracy estimation for pairs of motifs, calculated as the area under curve, allows to define such a common accuracy for various combinations of motifs.
-Hence increase of this common measure points to synergetic actions of certain pairs of motifs.
+For a pairs of motifs conventional recognition accuracy are estimated calculated as the values of partial area under curve (pAUC).
+Generalisation of this accuracy measure to joint curve for these two motifs allows to compute a common accuracy for these motifs.
+Testing of multiple possible combinations of motifs allows to detect most strongly reinforcing each other.
+The tested motifs can present either structurally different types of binding sites for the same transcription factor, or binding sites of diferent transcription factors acting as part of a single multi-protein complex.
+Thus, MetArea predicts motifs with synergistically related functions.